 Synonyms for Recalcitrance -- balkiness, contrariness, defiance, insubordination, intractability, rebellion, rebelliousness, disobedience, unruliness, willfulness.

 Ever experience any of the above while trying to convince a person living with dementia to do what you want them to do?
-If so, tell us about it in the comments section below this article.

-Try to start off the New Year by remembering this
+Try to remembering this

 Person living with dementia are Deeply Forgetful.